bbauska/CSS-Notes4Pros/README.md

 ::selection Matches the portion of an element that is selected by a user

 > Used to create a backdrop that hides the underlying document for an
-> element in the top layer\'s ::backdrop stack
+> element in the top layer&apos;s ::backdrop stack

 ::placeholder Allows you to style the placeholder text of a form element (Experimental)